Yes, Trade School Scholarships Exist! Here's How To Get Them

 Apply for as many scholarships as you are eligible for.
 You could slash your school expenses — or even end up attending for free.

-This article has been updated to add additional scholarship information.
+This article is frequently updated to add additional scholarship information.

 Katherine Gustafson is a full-time freelance writer specializing in content for mission-driven changemakers such as tech disruptors in fintech, healthcare IT, and B2B SaaS.
 She also does corporate work on business topics including accounting, management, and innovation for companies such as Bloomberg, Visa and Adobe.